For the sixth straight year, the cost of doing business for airlines at Pittsburgh International Airport will fall.

 “What’s happening is we have a lot of growth – the more passengers, the bigger the base, the lower the cost.
 We are lowering our costs because we’re paying off old debt and we’re growing,” said CEO Christina Cassotis.

-The ACAA board approved the $112.27 million budget Friday at its regular monthly meeting.
+The ACAA board approved the $112.27 million budget at its regular monthly meeting in October.
 The 2019 budget is a 3 percent increase over this year’s budget.